yashoza1203/cat-trap/README.md

+⚠️ **Notice**: This is a fork of the original LinkedIn Learning course repository.
+I have fixed an error encountered during the course exercises.
+If you're facing issues while following along, this version includes the necessary fix.

+ Original course: AI Algorithms for Gaming by Eduardo Corpeño

 # The Cat Trap
 An intelligent agent that plays the Cat Trap game using the Minimax algorithm, with Alpha-Beta pruning and Iterative Deepening.
 This is the project showcased in my LinkedIn Learning course titled [***AI Algorithms for Gaming***](https://www.linkedin.com/learning/ai-algorithms-for-gaming).